michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.5 - 07/10/2021 =
+- Tweaked the style of thumbnails in the category selection page.
+- Fixed a bug that an initial selected button label was incorrect in the unit edit page.
+- Fixed some JQMIGRATE warnings in the browser console.

 = 4.6.4 - 07/06/2021 =
 - Fixed a bug that broke the layout in the category selection page when there is a product description in the preview.